 Take a gander at the aperture

-Aperture is the setting that controls the light inside the lens.
+The aperture is the setting that controls the light inside the lens.
 This setting is adjustable, and all the lenses have a maximum and a minimum aperture.
-The larger number means a small aperture, whereas a low number means a larger aperture.
+A larger number means a small aperture, whereas a low number means a larger aperture.

 A lot of light can penetrate through the lens when it is set in a small aperture.
 Because the lenses remain wide open, making the subject focused.
 However, the background remains blurry.